CRASH! Warning. This Information May Prevent Devastating Injury and Expense

-The past month has been a challenge since my husband was in a car accident.
+The month of March has been a challenge since my husband was in a car accident.
 The 12th thoracic vertebra in his spine was subjected to compression fractures.
 This bone in the lower portion of the spine broke into five fragments.
 Sounds serious!
 It was.
 But it could have been much worse.
 Fortunately, the bone fragments were held in place by muscle and tendons without impinging on the spinal cord.

 Why am I telling you this?
 This personal calamity led to a revelation that could possibly save others from devastating injury.
 Bill's injury could have been avoided if he had not been reclining in the passenger seat.